-28. This proposal identifies specific groups of outputs and activities under each of the three major project components.
-Indicative budgets are based on proforma costs and the experience gained during the PDF work.
-The project outputs have been determined from consideration of the gaps identified in the draft TDA and guided by the principles for successful initiatives in river basin and wetland management.
+28. This proposal identifies specific groups of outputs and activities leading to the preparation of a Transboundary Diagnostic Analysis and Strategic Action Programme for the Okavango River Basin as a whole.
+Indicative budgets are based on performance costs and the experience gained during the PDF work.
+The project outputs have been determined from consideration of the gaps identified in the draft TDA and guided by the principles for successful initiatives in river basin and wetland management for the entire river basin.
 The specific activities under each output are detailed in the Logical Framework Matrix, Annex II.
 All activities under each output are time bound and sequenced.
 Many of the project activities are iterative while others are strictly phased.
-A Gantt chart is appended to the Logical framework in Annex II to clarify the timing of outputs within the 3 year project duration.
+A Gantt chart is presented as Attachment 2 and compliments the Logical Framework (Annex II) to clarify the timing of outputs within the 3-year project duration.